-VINE was created in 1994 following the murder of Mary Byron in Louisville, Kentucky.
-Mary was shot to death on her 21st birthday by her ex-boyfriend, who had been arrested for raping her but was released from jail without her knowledge.
+VINE was created after the 1993 murder of Mary Byron, a Louisville, KY woman who was stalked, ambushed and shot to death by an ex-boyfriend who had been jailed for raping her and later released without her knowledge.

 Another component of VINE will alert individuals who take out a protective order when that order is served, again allowing them to put a safety plan in place if necessary.